zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

 - Files that haven't been modified for X days will be moved from the SSD to the disks within the pool.
 - In most cases, you won't hear your disks spinning the entire day, since everything you use frequently is on the SSD.
 - This CAN be used in combination with Raid1.
+- This is NOT USEFUL if your datadrives are already SATA SSDs, since SATA SSDs are plenty fast for a NAS/homeserver.

 We use this solution because it is extremely easy to understand, to setup and to use and very safe!
 There is an alternative: bcache, which is a more advanced caching solution but comes with caveats.